+4. FEES

-- 4. FEES - 4.1.
-The athlete is responsible to pay the entrance fee the day before the competition. - 4.2.
-Appeal Fees: Appeal fees are specified under the CEGC/ICCIC's Appeal regulations.
-An appeal shall not be registered until receipt of the relevant appeal fee. - 4.3.
-The scale of fees payable to CEGC/ICCIC for all activities shall be decided annually by the CEGC/ICCIC. - 5.
-TEAM CLOTHING AND EQUIPMENT - 5.1.
-Climbing Equipment and Clothing: All equipment and clothing used by each competitor shall conform to the CEGC/ICCIC regulations governing equipment and clothing.
-Failure to comply with these regulations shall result in disqualification. - 5.2.
-Team Uniform: Competitors and team officials may wear a distinctive team uniform. - 5.3.
-Competitors Climbing Equipment and Clothing: All safety equipment except iceaxes and crampons used by a competitor in a competition shall comply with UIAA or EN standards unless otherwise specified by the CEGC/ICCIC or, under exceptional circumstances, by the President of the Jury through the authority delegated to her/him by the CEGC/ICCIC.
-With the exception of the competition vest provided by the national body or federation/organiser, each competitor shall be free to use whatever UIAA-approved make of harness (NOTE: the wearing of a seat/hip or full-body harness is compulsory), climbing shoes, climbing helmet, crampons, ice axes, and clothing he/she prefers in accordance with the following regulations during his/her attempt on the route:
+4.1.
+The athlete is responsible to pay the entrance fee the day before the competition.4.2.
+Appeal Fees: Appeal fees are specified under the UIAA COMMISSION's Appeal regulations.
+An appeal shall not be registered until receipt of the relevant appeal fee.

+4.3.
+The scale of fees payable to UIAA COMMISSION for all activities shall be decided annually by the UIAA COMMISSION.

+5. TEAM CLOTHING AND EQUIPMENT

+5.1.
+Climbing Equipment and Clothing: All equipment and clothing used by each competitor shall conform to the UIAA Regulations governing equipment and clothing.
+Failure to comply with these regulations shall result in disqualification.

+5.2.
+Team Uniform: Competitors and team officials may wear a distinctive team uniform.

+5.3.
+Competitors Climbing Equipment and Clothing: All safety equipment except ice axes and crampons used by a competitor in a competition shall comply with UIAA or EN standards unless otherwise specified by the UIAA COMMISSION or, under exceptional circumstances, by the President of the Jury.
+With the exception of the competition vest provided by the national body or federation/organiser, each competitor shall be free to use whatever climbing shoes, crampons, ice axes, and clothing he/she prefers in accordance with the following regulations during his/her attempt on the route:

-a) Minimum mandatory equipment: harness, helmet, 1 pair of crampons, 2 ice axes without leashes or attachments to the body/harness and a maximum length of the shaft of 60cm, complete gloves or mittens;
+a) Minimum mandatory equipment: UIAA approved harness, UIAA approved helmet, 1 pair of crampons that fit into UIAA "Ice box", 2 ice axes without leashes that fit into the UIAA "ICE BOX"

-c) Competition vest: As supplied by the competition organiser.
+b) Competition vest: As supplied by the competition organizer.
 This vest, which each competitor must wear, must not be cut or otherwise modified and must carry the official identifying number of the competitor on the back of the vest;